SeanTater/SeanTater.github.io/_posts/2020-04-20-single-state-apps.markdown

         // to the server and some not.
 This is important to prevent loops, so keep that in mind. case "axpy":
         case "any other messages you want..":
-            SOCKET.send(JSON.stringify(action));
+            // This line forwards anything back to the server SOCKET.send(JSON.stringify(action));
             return state;